 Q: Are there any scenes in Vyond that are not horizon perspective and instead have a vanishing point?

 A: No, but you can achieve a vanishing point in a custom background by shrinking an asset during a motion path as it moves away from the camera.

 Q: I’ve just tried a Zolly In in Vyond, how would I make my next scene the exact same as the end of the Zolly?

 In the new video maker: click on the down arrow next to the Add Scene icon in the timeline or Right-Click the clip with your Zolly, and select Continue Scene.
 The scene that is created will have a camera already added to match the ending camera position of the previous scene, whence it came.

 GoAnimate is now Vyond.
 Learn more about the changes.

 Vyond allows people of all skill levels in all industries and job roles to create dynamic and powerful media.
 With features that go beyond moving text and images, you can build character-driven stories or compelling data visualizations that engage audiences and deliver results.

-If you have more questions about camera movement, our community is a great place to get your questions answered from Taylor, the rest of our video team, and the GoAnimate customer community of helpful video makers.
+If you have more questions about camera movement, our community is a great place to get your questions answered by Taylor, the rest of our video team, and the Vyond customer community of helpful video makers.